roblascelles/CKOChallenge/README.md

 }
 ```

-To make the fake acquirer return a response that isn't authorised, there are magic CVV values defined: https://github.com/roblascelles/CKOChallenge/blob/master/src/CheckoutChallenge.Acquirers.Faked/FakeAcquirer.cs#L25-L28 e.g. using 400 as the CVV will return a declined authorisation from the acquirer.
+To make the fake acquirer return a response that isn't authorised, there are [magic CVV values defined](//github.com/roblascelles/CKOChallenge/blob/master/src/CheckoutChallenge.Acquirers.Faked/FakeAcquirer.cs#L25-L28) e.g. using 400 as the CVV will return a declined authorisation from the acquirer.